aspose-email-cloud/aspose-email-cloud-dotnet/docs/AiNameApi.md

 AiNameWeightedVariants ExpandParsed(AiNameParsedRequest request)
 ```

-Expands a person's parsed name into a list of possible alternatives using options for expanding instructions
+Expands a person's parsed name into a list of possible alternatives using options for expanding instructions.

 ### Return type